rhelmer/umami-kit/README.md

-# Umami Tracker Usage Guide
+# Umami Kit Usage Guide

 A comprehensive utility package for enhanced Umami Analytics tracking that handles clicks, scroll depth, time on page, element visibility, and more.